The Berkeley Well-Being Institute

-Think Positive: 16 Simple Ways to Start Thinking Positive
+Think Positive: 16 Simple Ways to Start Thinking Positive*This page may include affiliate links; that means I earn from qualifying purchases of products.

 When you think positive you just can't help but be optimistic, even when everyone around you is miserable.
 As a result, you are happier and more satisfied with your life.
 The benefits of positive thinking are vast.
 So how do you get your stubborn brain to start thinking positive?